 The project grew from there, although it wasn’t possible to record all of the songs in situ, these were home recorded and produced at Dog Rose Studio’s Cardiff.
 A little bit at a time, we recorded the songs, and the project grew into an EP and eventually my debut album, which was released in August 2016 “Our Places”.

 “Our Places” is a tender fusion of folk-country, which takes us on a journey of my songs, inspired by the landscapes of my adopted homeland Wales and the emotional terrain of life, I am an Irish-born musician now based in Cardiff.

 Thanks to everyone who has and continues to support the music, your warm response to the project has been amazing.
 Special thanks to the musicians who gave their time to play on the album and sometimes accompany me, the award-winning Pontardawe based violinist Jamie Nemeth, multi-instrumentalist Kevs Ford on guitar, AJ Constable on percussion and Ben Steer on mandolin/guitar.

 “A remarkable debut collection of beautiful songs”- Roy Spencer Folking.Com

 “Bel Blue is an appealing songwriter, creating mysterious and gentle paths for the listener to explore” – Mick Tems Folk Wales

-“Like Sandy Denny’s later solo work, Bel Blue has a simplicity and honesty that draws the listener in” Jeremy Rees
+“A work of real beauty, like Sandy Denny’s later solo work, Bel Blue has a simplicity and honesty that draws the listener in” – Jeremy Rees Radio Presenter

 Any profits from the album after project costs, will be donated to ‘Michael’s Project’ a service for men, run by the mental health charity Cardiff MInd.